Keep Your Eyes Peeled, Thousands of Hummingbirds Are Headed for New Hampshire During Their Migration This Spring

 The most common of the New Hampshire hummingbirds is the ruby-throated hummingbird.

 Although they are brightly colored, these tiny little birds can be difficult to spot.
+Measuring anywhere from 2 to 5 inches, hummingbirds are the smallest birds on the planet!

-One great way to entice them to visit your yard is to put out a feeder?
+One great way to entice them to visit your yard is to put out a feeder.
 Those who are new to spotting the birds might wonder when to put hummingbird feeders out in NH.
 This should happen a few weeks before they’re due to arrive.
-You don't have to purchase anything fancy, just a basic hummingbird feeder will do.
+You don't have to purchase anything fancy; just a basic hummingbird feeder will do.

 New Hampshirites should consider putting them out in mid-April.
+Making your own hummingbird food is very simple, and you probably already have the ingredients in your kitchen!

-Inside the feeders, you’ll put a simple sugar water mixture or you can buy pre-made food online.
-Make sure to not add in red food coloring, as it can harm the little creatures.
-Don't forget to have a camera nearby!
+Don't forget to have a camera nearby.
 These birds move quickly and you won’t want to miss your chance at spotting one and taking a photo.
+Bump up your shutter speed if you want to capture their wings in motion.

 The question of when will hummingbirds arrive in New Hampshire has been answered but make sure you have the best hummingbird feeders so you are ready.
 And, to get the whole family excited about spotting birds consider grabbing some educational cards.

-While you're making your list of fun things to do this spring consider taking a fun waterfall road trip through the state.
+While you're making your list of fun things to do this spring, consider taking a fun waterfall road trip through the state.

 Subscribe to our newsletter